Saturday, February 20, 2016

 Steve McQueen?

-I have just received a factory-sealed treat, a copy of Alcatraz by Infogrames.
-I thought about leaving it as is but, within milliseconds, I had ripped it open!!
-Mint condition and I'm loving the contents of this hidden gem.
+I've just received a factory-sealed treat, a copy of Alcatraz by Infogrames.
+I thought about leaving it as is, but within milliseconds, I had ripped it open!!
+Mint condition, and I love the contents of this hidden gem.

-Hostages fans will appreciate it but surely that goes without saying?
-This time, the head honcho of a nasty drug cartel has taken shelter in Alcatraz prison and he happens to be surrounded by many loyal henchmen.
-Yep, you've probably already guessed that it's your job to sneak in, kill the bad guys, destroy everything and escape in the nick of time.
+Hostages fans will appreciate it, but surely that goes without saying?
+The head honcho of a drug cartel has taken shelter in Alcatraz prison, and he happens to be surrounded by henchmen.
+You've probably guessed that it's your job to sneak in, kill the bad guys, destroy everything, and escape in the nick of time.

 The first stage displays the coop action and reveals that strength comes from stealth.